 I personally purchase Rumi Spice saffron for two reasons:

 Rumi’s founding team consists of military veterans who all served in Afghanistan with the US Army, and who recognized that the successful future of Afghanistan was strongly tied to its independent economic sustainability.
 With over 80% of the Afghan population relying on the rural agricultural economy, this proved to be a huge win-win.
 The team partnered with farmers who traded poppy growing for saffron–a win for us all.
 Rumi Spice believes that connecting Afghan farmers with the global market is key to unlocking the economic potential of Afghanistan.
 I love the fact that Rumi Spice is a B-Corporation, and although I could buy saffron elsewhere, their ethical mission is very important to me.

 2) I love to use my food as medicine whenever possible instead of taking pills or capsules.

-I have found Rumi Spice Saffron to be of uncompromising quality and prefer using the whole threads to taking capsules or ground up saffron.
-When I open a tin of Rumi Spice saffron, the aroma wafts ups and the experience is delightful.
+I have found Rumi Spice Saffron to be of uncompromising quality and prefer using the whole threads to taking capsules or ground-up saffron.
+When I open a tin of Rumi Spice saffron, the aroma wafts up and the experience is delightful.
 I can see the individual threads–there is nothing else added to their product.

 How To Use Rumi Spice Saffron